Vast342/Clarity/README.md

 A UCI-compatible chess engine.
 The engine uses an alpha-beta search with many enhancements, and evaluation is handled by a small-size, efficiently updatable neural network (NNUE) trained on data from simulated games against itself.

-The last major release (4.0.0 as of the time of typing this) has been rated 3448 Elo in CCRL Blitz and is yet to be fully tested for CCRL 40/15.
-The blitz elo of 3438 puts it as the 52nd highest-ranked engine based on their testing.
+The last major release (5.1.0 as of the time of typing this) has been rated 3493 Elo in CCRL Blitz and 3410 for CCRL 40/15.

 ## Feature List: